 The Freelance category has been cooling over the past 6 years of tracked data.
 Total launches went from 46 in 2021 to 13 in 2026.

-Average engagement ratio across all Freelance launches sits at 0.29.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Freelance launches: 0.29.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Volume without engagement is saturation.
 Engagement without volume is opportunity.
 Check which one you're looking at.